 Fast forward 4 years.

 Friday evening marked the beginning of a very stressful and busy weekend.
 I had schedule conflicts that would leave people I love unhappy.
 My kids were coughing and sporting green, runny noses.
-My little brother was leaving to join the Air Force and I was unconsciously trying to process this, grieving his upcoming absence and trying to show support for him.
+My little brother was leaving to join the Air Force and I was subconsciously trying to process this, grieving his upcoming absence and trying to show support for him.
 Oh, and zombie ants were slowly claiming my kitchen.

 My husband stepped out of the car, a smile on his face, happy to be finished with work for the weekend.
 I breathed a sigh of relief.
 Time to tackle the to-do list!
 Time to be productive!
 Together we could do twice the work!